-(There is some evidence that may challenge Maitland's assumptions, which you may consider by doing the optional reading by Christopher Blattman and Stefan Dercon.)
+(There is some evidence that may challenge Maitland's assumptions, which you may consider by reading the article by Christopher Blattman and Stefan Dercon.)

 To answer these questions you will have to reflect critically on what you have read and possibly re-read important passages.